-- Low accuracy of training or test data indicates that a new hidden layer or more hidden nodes are needed. - if number of hidden nodes exceeds number of inputs and outputs, then add another hidden layer - decrease the total hidden nodes by 50% in each successive hidden layer - (e.g., if 10 nodes in first layer, then use 5 in the second layer and 2 in the third layer) - If NN performs well on the Training set but poorly on Testing set, - then it is treating each record as a special case and has "memorized" the data (lost generalization ability - over fitting).
-Then use fewer hidden nodes or remove a hidden the appropriate number of hidden nodes
+Low accuracy of training or test data indicates that a new hidden layer or more hidden nodes are needed.

+➢if number of hidden nodes exceeds number of inputs and outputs, then add another hidden layer decrease the total hidden nodes by 50% in each successive hidden layer then it is treating each record as a special case and has "memorized" the data (lost generalization ability - over fitting).
+Then use fewer hidden nodes or remove a hidden layer.